Alex-PK/gtkrs-tutorials/src/chapter_03/objects.md

 let text_view = TextView::new_with_buffer(&text_buffer);
 ```

-Getting text from a **GtkTextBuffer** is a little tricky, so here's an abstraction which you
+Getting text from a **GtkTextBuffer** is a little tricky, so here's an abstraction that you
-can use to specify to grab the entire range of the buffer and return it as a **String**.
+can use to grab the entire range of the buffer and return it as a **String**.
 As it
-turns out, you may specify a specific range of text to obtain from this buffer.
+turns out, you may specify a range of text to obtain from this buffer.

 ```rust
 /// Obtain the entire text buffer's contents as a string.